dev-pascal/Sorting-Visualizer/README.md

 This application visualizes three sorting algorithms.
 Currently, the following ones are included:

-1. 'Bubble sort' is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.
+* 'Bubble sort' is a simple sorting algorithm that repeatedly steps through elements, compares adjacent and swaps them if they are in an incorrect order.

-2. 'Insertion sort' is a simple sorting algorithm that builds the final sorted array one item at a time.
-It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.
+* 'Selection sort' algorithm sorts elements by repeatedly finding the minimum element from unsorted part and putting it at the beginning.

-3. The 'selection sort' algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
+* 'Insertion sort' is a simple sorting algorithm that builds the final sorted array one item at a time.

 ## Built with